LucaMozzo/CSVSerializer.NET/README.md

 # CSVSerializer.NET
 A CSV serializer and deserializer library for .NET

-Currently under development.

-CSVSerializer.NET is a .NET class library to include full support for CSV in your own application.
+CSVSerializer.NET is a class library to include full support for CSV in your own application.
 This class library follows the [specifications](https://www.ietf.org/rfc/rfc4180.txt) of CSV.

 <h2>Getting started</h2>

-<h3>Installation</h3>
-<b>DLL:</b> In the release section of this Github project you can download the DLL file <br/>
-<b>Nuget (recommended):</b> Run <code>Install-Package CSVSerializer.Net -Version 2.0.0</code> in the Package Management Console

 <h3>Object serialization example</h3>
 Here's an example of how to serialize a list of objects in C# with custom header and ordering of columns